mpeterv/argparse/README.md

 ### Adding options

 Options can be added using `:option()` method.
 It returns an Option instance, which can be configured in the same way as Parsers.
 The `name` field is required.
-An option can have several aliases, which can be set using `aliases` field or by continuesly calling the Option instance.
+An option can have several aliases, which can be set using `aliases` field or by continuously calling the Option instance.

 ```lua
 parser:option "-f" "--from"